RhetTbull/s3dict/README.md

 What is S3Dict?
 -----------------

-Implements a python dictionary class (inherited from collections.UserDict) that saves its state as a json file in Amazon AWS S3 buckets.
+Implements a persistent python dictionary class (inherited from collections.UserDict) that serializes its state as a json file in Amazon AWS S3 buckets.
 I built this as an experiment for saving state in a script run inside a Docker container.

+S3Dict should be a drop-in replacement for a standard python dict

 Installation instructions
 -------------------------